infotroph/Prairie_seq/project-log.md

 	- Was: with 80% min blast identity, `a0` 1-14 with no hit, `a10` 0-5, `a20` 0-2. `ahmm` and `whole` all have 0 with no blast hit.
 At 90% min blast identity, `a0` 2-60 with no hit, at 95% min blast identity: 10-474 with no hit.
 Unique species: 80% 31-200, 90% 32-183, 95% 28-146, always lowest for `whole_80` and highest for `a0_99`.
 	- Now: With 80% min blast identity, `a0, a10, a20` all 0 have with no hit for 80-92% clusters, 1 with no hit for 95-97% clusters,2 with no hit for 99% clusters. `ahmm` and `whole` have 0 at any clustering.
 With 90% min identity, all anchors have 2-4 with no hit at 80% clustering increasing to 42-57 at 99% clustering.
 With 95% min blast identity, all anchors have 8-13 with no hit at 80% clustering, increasing to 285-428 with no hit at 99% clustering.
 Unique species: 80% 32-158, 90% 31-142, 95% 27-114, always lowest for `whole_80` and highest for `a0_99`.
 * remade cluster-number/species-number plots from biom_checking.R.
 Edited the script to change `SEQS_FNA_LENGTH` from 956182 to 730235, but no other changes.

+## 2016-09-27, CKB

+Remade clustalw trees of top 100 sequences; same code as recorded 2016-09-17 except: (1) plots saved to `figs/static/biom_checking_20160926/` instead of `figs/static/biom_checking_20160917/`, and (2) adding calls to load `ggplot2`, `dplyr`, and `cowplot`, which I also used last time but neglected to record.
+Edited 2016-09-17 notes to include these.

+Observations while comparing remade trees against the old version:
+	* All anchor lengths now produce essentially the same tree shape; only difference I see is that *Convolvulus* flips back and forth between branching just below (a0, a20, whole) or just above (a10, ahmm) the split between grasses and legumes.
+Previous version had genera moving around a lot within families.
+	* Trees are now *much* closer to fully monophyletic.
+Families are now all in their own subtree, with the sole exception of one sample that is always grouped with the Solidago but is identified as "Rumex" (Polygonaceae) with anchors 0-20 and as "Solidago" with hmm anchor or whole sequence.
+Samples assigned to the same genus/species are also in their own substrees, with the sole exception that whole-sequence reassigns all but one of the Sorghastrum subtree as Saccharum, leaving that one Sorghastrum inside the expanded Saccharum subtree.
+	* Remade trees no longer contain any samples identified as "Magnoliophyta environmental sample".
+	* Not new, but noticed for the first time in the remade trees and much harder to see in the old ones: Comparing species-level identities, samples from the same genus are progressively collapsed into fewer and fewer species, until whole-sequence trees have effectively only one species per genus.

+## 2016-09-29, CKB

+A tentative decision about anchor lengths: I think that I want to use extracted ITS2 rather than whole sequences and that if I'm extracting I might as well use `a0`.
+My crude clustalw tree-building exercise doesn't show any obvious sign that the alignment quality suffers from a lack of end-anchors, and shorter sequences seem to produce higher-quality BLAST results, for reasons I'll explain below.
+Once we have Sanger sequences from the voucher tissue, I expect this to matter even less than it does now.

+From hand-running a few of the most common sequences through web BLAST, I think I see a pattern in the cases where changing the anchor length produces a change in the highest-scoring BLAST hit: When the highest-identity *database* sequence is a base ITS2 region, it becomes the top hit for a bare-ITS2 query sequence, but for longer queries it gets outscored by ITS1-5.8S-ITS2 contigs that have lower identity but higher query coverage.
+This is especially evident for sequences that appear to me to be *Silphium*, because most of the *Silphium* in the `nt` database is ITS2 from Clevinger and Panero 2000 (Am J Bot 87(4), 565-572), so the short-anchor seqs get identified as *Silphium* but the best-scoring whole-contig match is a *Helianthus*.
+Have only checked this on a few sequences (less than a dozen), but it includes the top five most common seqs in the dataset and it seems to line up with the patterns I see in the clustalw trees.
+Extracted ITS2 queries always seem to still match welll to longer database sequences, so I see no downside to shorter anchors from a species-identification perspective.

+Reworked `extract_its2.sh` and `pick_otu.sh` to use only the bare ITS2 (previously `a0`) and not generate other anchor lengths.
+While I'm at it, changed output directories from `rawdata/miseq/*` to `data/*` -- these are really not raw data by this point!
+Should edit some of the further upstream steps too.